yizhisec/delayed/README.md

     4. It kills the child process if the child runs out of time.
     5. When the child process exits or it received result from the pipe, it releases the task.

-5. **Q: How does the child process of a worker run?**
+6. **Q: How does the child process of a worker run?**
-A: the child of a forked worker just runs the task, unmarks the task as dequeued, then exits.
+A: the child of a `ForkedWorker` just runs the task, unmarks the task as dequeued, then exits.
-The child of a preforked worker runs such a loop:
+The child of a `PreforkedWorker` runs such a loop:
     1. It tries to receive a task from the pipe.
     2. If the pipe has been closed, it exits.
     3. It runs the task.
     4. It sends the task result to the pipe.
     5. It releases the task.

-6. **Q: What's lost tasks?**
+7. **Q: What's lost tasks?**
 A: There are 2 situations a task might get lost:
     * a worker popped a task notification, then got killed before dequeueing the task.
-    * a worker dequeued a task, then both the monitor and its child process got killed before they release the task.
+    * a worker dequeued a task, then both the monitor and its child process got killed before they releasing the task.

-7. **Q: How to recovery lost tasks?**
+8. **Q: How to recovery lost tasks?**
 A: Run a sweeper.
 It dose two things:
     * it keeps the task notification length the same as the task queue.
-    * it moves the timeout dequeued tasks to the task queue.
+    * it moves the timeout dequeued tasks back to the task queue.

 8. **Q: How to set the timeout of tasks?**
-A: You can set the default_timeout of a queue or timeout of a task:
+A: You can set the `default_timeout` of a queue or `timeout` of a task:

     ```python
     from delayed.delay import delay_in_time